skaman82/Pocket-Groundstation/README.md

 • RSSI/Channel-information and DVR-Autostart (only with True-D module with 3.7D firmware)</br>
 </br>

-If you want to join the project or contribute, you are very welcome to do so!</br>
+If you want to join the project or contribute, you are very welcome to do so!</br></br>
-I will need any help I can get to solve the things involving coding.</br></br>

 <b>Parts (work in progress):</b></br>
 • 3D-Printed Parts </br>